A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Proof of Theorem

 Clearly we have the following.

 \begin{observation} For $p \in \mathbb{R}^d$, we have $h_i(p)=h_i^{\ast}(\phi(p))$ and hence

 \end{observation}

-A \emph{generalized simplex} in $\RR^d$ is the intersection of $d+1$ half-spaces.
-Given a relatively open generalized simplex $\Delta \subset \mathbb{R}^m$, we say that a hyperplane $h^{\ast} \subset \mathbb{R}^m$ \emph{crosses} $\Delta$ if it intersects $\Delta$ but does not contain it.
-Let us recall an old lemma due to Chazelle and Friedman (see also \cite{clark}).
+For $k\leq d$, a $k$-\emph{simplex} in $\RR^d$ is the convex hull of an affinely independent $(k+1)$-element point set.
+We use the word \emph{simplex} when no assumption is made about its dimension.
+Given a relatively open simplex $\Delta \subset \mathbb{R}^m$, we say that a hyperplane $h^{\ast} \subset \mathbb{R}^m$ \emph{crosses} $\Delta$ if it intersects $\Delta$ but does not contain it.
+Let us recall an old lemma due to Chazelle (see also \cite{clark,chazelle}).